CAO 2019: Points jump for science, technology and engineering

 Points for degrees in science, technology and engineering have jumped as students flock towards courses with strong job prospects.
 Photograph: Cyril Byrne

-Points for degrees in science, technology and engineering have jumped as students flock towards courses with strong job prospects.
+Points for degrees in science, technology, maths and engineering have jumped as students flock towards courses with strong job prospects.

 Overall, the number of courses commanding in excess of 500 CAO points has climbed to a new high.

-One course - UCD’s economic & finance at 601 points - is the first to exceed the 600- point mark.
+One course - UCD’s economic & finance at 601 points - has exceeded the 600- point mark for the first time.

+As well as strong demand for Stem courses, there have also been points increases in areas such as business, psychology and the environment.

 Popular areas such as arts, nursing, law have, by and large, similar points requirements to last year.

-Some of biggest drops in points have been for courses linked to agriculture, a possible impact of Brexit-related uncertainty, and journalism.
+Some of the biggest points drops have been in courses linked to agriculture and food, where Brexit uncertainty may be a possible factor.

 In all, just over 50,100 college applicants have been offered places in the CAO’s first found offers, which were issued at 2pm on Thursday.